barbagroup/essential_skills_RRC/the_notebook.md

 To add a new cell (by default will be a code cell) press the **`+`** that is in tool bar.

-## What if I want that cell to be a markdown cell?
+## What if we want that cell to be a markdown cell?

 In the tool bar you can see a display bar that says **Code**, display that and pick **Markdown**.
 Now you can write some text using the markdown syntax and you